 After two years of a comprehensive study process that looked at various solutions, the Sheboygan City Council opted to keep the City Hall in its current 1916 structure.
 Bray Architects developed a plan to completely renovate the three-story, 37,000 square foot building in order to create a modern office environment and a convenient, customer-friendly visitor experience.

 The plan includes completely restoring the historic building shell and renovating the main entry addition on the north side.
-The new entry will feature a three-story glass curtain wall overlooking a pedestrian plaza that will connect with the public library and city fountain.
+The new entry features a three-story glass curtain wall overlooking a pedestrian plaza that connects with the public library and city fountain.

-The interior of the building will undergo a total renovation with the exception of the historical stairway and third-floor council chambers, which will be restored.
-All building systems including HVAC, electrical, plumbing, fire protection and technology will be replaced with completely new systems.
+The interior of the building underwent a total renovation with the exception of the historical stairway and third-floor council chambers, which have been restored.
+All building systems including HVAC, electrical, plumbing, fire protection and technology have been replaced with completely new systems.

-The stairway will become the focal point of a three-story atrium adjacent to the new curtainwall entry.
-The atrium will allow natural light to fill the center of the building and serve as a visual connection between the three main floors.
-Conference rooms will be designed to be accessed from the public atrium space allowing for use by multiple departments and community groups.
-All interior departmental offices will be converted to open, flexible and efficient spaces that reflect a new approach to serving the community.
+The stairway has become the focal point of a three-story atrium adjacent to the new curtainwall entry.
+The atrium allows natural light to fill the center of the building and serve as a visual connection between the three main floors.
+Conference rooms are designed to be accessed from the public atrium space allowing for use by multiple departments and community groups.
+All interior departmental offices have been converted to open, flexible and efficient spaces that reflect a new approach to serving the community.